 Based on the prices of current AR headsets, analysts predict that Apple's upcoming AR/VR device will require a monthly subscription.

 Apple's first AR/VR headset has been repeatedly priced at $1,000, $2,000 or $3,000.
 Now the Trendforce analysts For the first time, a subscription comes into play, which may even be required.
 According to Trendforce, the commercial market is currently dominated by the HoloLens 2.
-The company believes that the "strong sales figures" of Oculus and Microsoft "will likely force Apple to launch corresponding products this year to join the competition."
+The company believes that the "strong sales" of Oculus and Microsoft "will likely force Apple to launch corresponding products this year to compete."

 Apple AR/VR headset: Which path will Apple choose?